 Alcoholism is a cunning, baffling, and powerful disease.
 Those who struggle with alcoholism often experience a range of external consequences and behavioral changes inconsistent with other chronic diseases.
 For example, they might experience the loss of a job or career because they keep showing up to work intoxicated.
 They might experience the loss of a long-term marriage because they keep showing up drunk after work or because they began an affair while under the influence.
+But do alcoholics get drunk faster than someone who doesn’t drink as much or as often?

 There are several reasons why you may get drunk faster than usual.
 One factor is your body weight and size, as a smaller body will feel the effects of alcohol more quickly than a larger one.
 Another factor is your tolerance, which can change over time based on the frequency and amount of alcohol you consume.
 Additionally, your metabolism and how quickly your liver processes alcohol can also affect how quickly you become intoxicated.
 Other factors, such as stress, fatigue, and certain medications, can also impact your body’s ability to process alcohol.
 This makes you feel drunk faster.
 Be aware of these factors and drink responsibly, as excessive drinking can have serious health consequences.
+If you or a loved one struggles with drinking, alcohol rehab treatment can help.

 Alcoholism as a Chronic and Relapsing Disease